trouble/react-wp-rest/README.md

 **NOTE:** You only need to change the path located _before_ the colon.
 In this case, replace `~/www/react-wp-rest` with your install directory.

 ````
   volumes:
     - ~/www/react-wp-rest/api:/var/www/html
 ````

 Feel free to make any other changes you'd like to the default user and database configurations but there's no real need locally.
 Just don't use defaults in production.

+Next, fire up Docker if it isn't already.
 Once this is done, ensure you're still in the `api` directory and and type `docker-compose up -d`.
 You can now reach your WP instance via `http://localhost:8080`.

 ### Wordpress Configuration
 After you're up and running, we need to navigate to `http://localhost:8080/wp-admin` and perform the following steps to Wordpress: